solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### MySQL on Azure hosting options

-The concepts Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) typically define the responsibilities of the public cloud provider and the enterprise customer when it comes to managing their cloud resources.
+The concepts Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) typically define the public cloud provider and the enterprise customer resource responsibilities.
 Both approaches are common ways to host MySQL on Azure.

 ![This diagram shows the cloud adoption strategy.]

 #### IaaS (VMs)

 In the IaaS model, organizations deploy MySQL on Azure Virtual Machines.
-This provides the customer with the flexibility to choose when to patch the VM OS, the MySQL engine, and install other software such as antivirus utilities when required.
+This model allows the customer to choose when to patch the VM OS, the MySQL engine, and install other software such as antivirus utilities when required.
 Microsoft is responsible for the underlying VM hardware that constitutes the Azure infrastructure.
 Customers are responsible for all other maintenance.

-Because IaaS MySQL hosting gives greater control over the MySQL database engine and the OS, many organizations choose it to lift and shift on-premises solutions while minimizing capital expenditure.
+Because IaaS MySQL hosting gives greater control over the MySQL database engine and the OS, many organizations choose to lift and shift on-premises solutions while minimizing capital expenditure.

 #### IaaS (Containers)